 Banganga Tank at Walkeshwar

 Banganga Tank is located on the western fringes of Malabar Hill, close to Raj Bhawan.
-The neighborhood around Banganga Tank is the oldest continuously inhabited region in Bombay, a site of great spiritual significance to Hindus.
+The neighbourhood around Banganga Tank is the oldest continuously inhabited region in Bombay, a site of great spiritual significance to Hindus.
 For centuries, Hindus have made a pilgrimage to the Walkeshwar Temple and the now-destroyed Shri Gundi stone at Malabar Point, which gave sanctity to the hill from a very early age.

 View of the Banganga Tank from the Parashuram temple

-Hindu pilgrims perform parikrama (circumambulation) in a circular direction along a path going around Banganga Tank, starting from the south end.
+Hindu pilgrims perform parikrama (circumambulation) in a circular direction along a path around Banganga Tank, starting from the south end.
 The important temples are located on the parikrama.
-The ghats have spatial division according to specific rituals; south and west are used for rituals of the dead and north and east are used for auspicious rites.
+The ghats have spatial division according to specific rituals; south and west are used for rituals of the dead, and north and east are used for auspicious rites.

 Ramayana connection with Walkeshwar and Banganga